 Because these connectors are compatible between different delivery systems, patient injuries and deaths have occurred when medicines, liquid feeding formulas, or air were accidentally delivered through the wrong tubing.
 These errors are sometimes called tubing misconnections, wrong route errors, catheter misconnections or Luer misconnections.
-It is vitally important that all health care clinicians receive appropriate orientation and training that emphasizes the risk of tubing misconnections.
-This includes not only acute care settings, but, long-term care, rehabilitation facilities, home health care, physician offices, and any non-clinical settings in which a small-bore connector may be used on a patient.

 Photo Courtesy of Beaumont Hospitals